mkurop/kmeanspp/README.md

 The NumPy version runs, on a single thread, for the same problem size, in about 789 seconds.

 ## Documentation
-Full documentation of the functions provided in the module is available [here]: https://www.mkurop.github.io/kmeanspp
+Full documentation of the functions provided in the module is available https://mkurop.github.io/kmeanspp